coinbase/smart-wallet-permissions/docs/PermissionManager.md

 ### Required Cosigner

 All permissioned user operations require additional offchain validation through another signature from a Coinbase-owned key.
 This cosigner is our final line of protection to filter out user operations that might negatively impact users.
 It's logic is outlined further [here](./Cosigner.md) and is recommended to read after covering the Permission Contract's mechanisms: [recurring allowances](./RecurringAllowance.md), [permissioned calls](./PermissionedCall.md), and [required paymasters](./PaymasterRequirement.md).

+The cosigner is immutable so that we can verify permissioned user operation cosignatures in the validation phase to mitigate attacks involving paymasters that can burn user funds on failed user operations.